Skip to content

 The 27-year-old Tippett led the Flyers with 28 goals this season, and his speed and power, which made him a constant threat in the series with the Penguins, was sorely missed against Carolina.

-The news was better for defenseman Rasmus Ristolainen, who said this will be his first normal offseason in four years — “thank god.”
+The news was better for defenseman Rasmus Ristolainen, who said this will be his first normal offseason in four years — “thank God.”

-After suffering injuries — including a couple triceps ruptures — in each of the last three years which required multiple elbow surgeries and impacted his offseason training, he’s looking forward to focusing on getting prepared for the year without worrying about rehabbing.
+After suffering injuries — including a couple triceps ruptures in each of the last three years, which required multiple elbow surgeries and impacted his offseason training — he’s looking forward to focusing on getting prepared for the year without worrying about rehabbing.

-He said he expects to have a full summer of training and doesn’t expect the injury to impact things.
-“Everyone’s dealing with things, you just have to play through it,” Dvorak said.
+He said he expects to have a full summer of training and doesn’t expect his ailment to impact that.

 Defenseman Cam York, the overtime hero in Game 6 against Pittsburgh, scored that goal while dealing with a rib injury, he revealed Tuesday.